All Episodes

 Since the catastrophic withdrawal, or the evacuation, as I call it, with Biden, we've almost stopped talking about Afghanistan and what's going on.

-Let's just talk about Russia, because they've actually been engaging in diplomatic talks with the US just last week.
+Let's just talk about Russia because they've actually been engaging in diplomatic talks with the U.S. just last week.

 And that's good.

-I'm not saying we shouldn't do that, we should do that.
+I'm not saying we shouldn't do that.

-But Putin, unfortunately, I think has taken advantage of this administration to the detriment of the American people.
+But Putin, unfortunately, I think, has taken advantage of this administration to the detriment of the American people.

-He knows he can expend minimal amounts of money, use his propaganda machine, and posture a position that makes him look like he's uh in a superior position to the United States.
+He knows he can expend minimal amounts of money, use his propaganda machine, and posture a position that makes him look like he's in a superior position to the United States.

-Former Soviet Soviet, uh yeah, former Soviet Republic.
+Yeah, former Soviet Republic.

-The Premier there just got either resigned or kicked out, I can't remember, but their government's having some serious problems in Kazakhstan.
+But their government's having some serious problems in Kazakhstan.

-Well, why does that matter?
+Why does that matter?

 Who cares?

-Because Putin's taking the region and basically showing the rest of the world with it doesn't cost him a lot of money, him Putin to move a few thousand troops here or to put out some propaganda against Kazakhstan that makes Russia look good and doesn't make us look good.
+Because Putin's taking the region and basically showing the rest of the world with, it doesn't cost him a lot of money, him Putin, to move a few thousand troops here or to put out some propaganda against Kazakhstan that makes Russia look good and doesn't make us look good.

-But but Putin's basically made it taking his position.
+But Putin's basically taken his position.

-I I'm I'm the guy in charge here.
+I'm the guy in charge here.

 Yeah.